MekAkUActOR/RowHammer/Paper Review/MR__2016__Experiments-and-Root-Cause-Analysis-for-Active-Precharge-Hammering-Fault-in-DDR3-SDRAM-under-3X-nm-Technology.md

 - Only characterized row hammer effect on two data patterns, which is not comprehensive enough.
 And did not explain the mechanism of row hammer happening in the case of data pattern $P_{1/1}$ clearly.
 - $t_{dead}$  in  Section 4.2 is not necessary.
 The variable supposed to be controlled is the number of hammering, not experimental time.
 - Only experiments, no new ideas.

+## Paper presentation

+- Figures are unnecessarily big and a bit blurry.

 ## Thoughts
 - It seems that probability-triggering-refresh mechanism (PARA) is the most ideal mitigation, due to RowHammer’s inevitable micro mechanism shown in this paper.